Mohammad Abbas (cricketer): Pakistan

+England

+In January 2018, Abbas signed for Leicestershire County Cricket Club.
+In September of that year, he re-signed for the club for the 2019 season.

 On 4 March 2021, Abbas signed for Hampshire County Cricket Club as one of their overseas players for the first two months of the 2021 County Championship season in England.
 In April 2021, in Hampshire's match against Middlesex, Abbas took a hat-trick during Middlesex's first innings.
 In January 2022, Abbas re-signed with Hampshire ahead of the 2022 County Championship.
 Abbas had a stellar run with the Hampshire side and in his three seasons with the club, he picked up 180 wickets with an average of 19.26.

-In February 2025, Abbas signed a contract to play six matches for Nottinghamshire in the forthcoming county championship season.
+In February 2025, Abbas signed a contract to play six matches for Nottinghamshire in the county championship.
 He took 5 for 31 on his debut for Nottinghamshire against Hampshire at Trent Bridge in May 2025.
+In June of that year, Abbas extended his stay with the county.

+In December 2025, Abbas signed a two-year contract with Derbyshire County Cricket Club.

 International career

 In April 2017, Abbas was added to Pakistan's Test squad for their series against the West Indies.
 He made his Test debut for Pakistan against the West Indies on 21 April 2017 at Sabina Park.
 He took his maiden Test wicket with his second ball, dismissing Kraigg Brathwaite for nought and finished the match with three wickets.
 Abbas took his maiden five-wicket haul, against West Indies, in his third Test match.

 Abbas took ten wickets in Pakistan's two-Test series against England in May and June 2018, and was named the player of the series.
 In August 2018, he was named the PCB's Test Player of the Year.

 In October 2018, in the series against Australia, Abbas took his 50th wicket in his tenth Test match, becoming the joint-quickest fast bowler to take 50 wickets for Pakistan in Tests.
 In the last test of that series, he took his first ten-wicket haul in international cricket with five wickets in each innings.
 Abbas was the first pace bowler to achieve this feat in the United Arab Emirates.
 He was also named in ICC Men's Test Team of the Year for his performances with the ball in 2018.

 In March 2019, Abbas was named in Pakistan's One Day International (ODI) squad for their series against Australia.
 He made his ODI debut for Pakistan against Australia on 22 March 2019.
 In November 2019, he was selected again for the tour of Australia.
 He played in the second Test, but he did not take a wicket.